 Human-Computer Interaction in Radiology & Reporting: A Look at Three Applications

-Why HCI in Radiology?
+Why Human-Computer Interaction in Radiology?

 Focus on Human-Computer Interaction (HCI) in the field of radiology has increased significantly over the years.
 It is now common to use the terms HCI radiology and HCI imaging to refer to the study of radiology as it pertains to human-computer interaction.